-While the scheduler feature isn’t directly available through Instagram, it has been added to Instagram’s Graph API which allows third parties like Hootsuite and Social Flow to have access to that functionality.
+While the scheduler feature isn’t directly available through Instagram, it has been added to Instagram’s Graph API which allows third parties like Hootsuite, Social Flow, Buffer and Planoly to have access to that functionality.

 According to Hootsuite CEO Ryan Holmes this scheduling feature has been highly requested by many of its customers.

 “The scheduling and publishing of Instagram content has been the number one request for our 16 million customers,” wrote Holmes.
 “Now, they can manage large volumes of content, multiple team members and multiple Instagram accounts with ease and security.
 Hootsuite is excited to partner with Instagram to make this happen.”

 This move may stem from an increasing number of business profiles being created on Instagram; as of Dec.
 2017 more than 25 million business profiles are used on the platform.

 “It’s always been very time-consuming to create Instagram posts,” SocialFlow CEO Jim Anderson told TechCrunch in an interview.
 “That’s not necessarily a problem for individual consumers, but when you’re a media company that creates more than 100,000 posts a month, it’s simply impossible to do everything manually.”

 Including the new scheduler, Instagram now offers the following features are currently available through its Graph API for business profiles:

 - Users can read profile info and media of other business profiles;

 - Businesses can read public media that they’ve been photo tagged or @mentioned in, as well as have comments posted on its behalf based on what it was tagged or mentioned in;